SIL Certificate

 • Typically based on detailed analysis including FMEDA reports and lifecycle process audits.

-• Often available on manufacturer’s website as a reference to Engineers..
+• Often available on the manufacturer’s website as a reference for Engineers..

 • Would be searchable on the CB’s website.